telerik/winforms-docs/controls/track-and-status-controls/stepprogressbar/overview.md

 Here are a few of the **StepProgressBar**'s main features:

-* __Easily customizeable visuals__: The track bar and each step of the control can be customized by changing their default properties (like color and size) or by replacing the default visualization with a custom one.
-Read more it the [Appearance]({%slug stepprogressbar-appearance-step%}) section of the documentation.
+* __Easily customizeable visuals__: The track bar and each step of the control can be customized by changing their default properties (like color and size) or by replacing the default indicator shape with a custom one.
+Read more it the [Customize Step Item]({%slug stepprogressbar-customize-appearance-step-item%}) section of the documentation.

 * __Horizontal and vertical orientations__: The control is arranged horizontally by default (left to right).
 Additionally, the control can be arranged vertically (top to bottom or bottom to top).
-Read more in the [Layout]({%slug stepprogressbar-layout%}) article.
+Read more in the [Layout]({%slug stepprogressbar-features-layout%}) article.

-__Additional content__: Each step can display content on top and bottom of its visual element.
-The contents are optional and fully customizeable.
-Read more in the [Step Item Contents]({%slug stepprogressbar-step-contents%}) article.
+* __Progress Mode__: The control allows you to change how its steps are related to each other.
+Read more in the [Step Progress Mode]({%slug stepprogressbar-features-progressmode%}) article.

 * __Theming__ : Like any other control from the UI for WinForms suite, RadStepProgressBar comes with different themes.